-Should a student be accused of scholastic dishonesty, the Dean of the College in which the student is enrolled may initiate disciplinary proceedings.
+Should a student be accused of scholastic dishonesty, the faculty member may initiate disciplinary preceedings through the Division Director, the Dean of the College, and the Dean of Students.
+The Dean of the College in which the student is enrolled may initiate formal disciplinary proceedings.